ianpkennedy/EmbeddedProgramming/BasicCircuitPIC32/README.md

+## Basic PIC32 Circuit

-This is a basic circuit used to flash an LED:
+This is a basic circuit used to flash an LED from a PIC32 microcontroller.

 <img src="IanCircuit.png" width="100"/>